Terms and Condition

 G. Discovery; Getting Information.
 In addition to the parties’ rights under the Administrator’s rules to obtain information prior to the hearing, either party may ask the arbitrator for more information from the other party.
 The arbitrator will decide the issue in his or her sole discretion, after allowing the other party the opportunity to object.

 H. Effect of Arbitration Award.
 Any court with jurisdiction may enter judgment upon the arbitrator’s award.
 The arbitrator’s award will be final and binding, except for: (1) any appeal right under the Federal Arbitration Act, 9 U.S.C. §1 et seq. (the “FAA”); and (2) Claims involving more than $50,000.
 For Claims involving more than $50,000, any party may appeal the award to a three-arbitrator panel appointed by the Administrator, which will reconsider anew any aspect of the initial award that is appealed.
 The panel’s decision will be final and binding, except for any appeal right under the FAA.
 The costs of any appeal will be borne in accordance with subsection (E) above, captioned “Location and Costs.”
+No arbitration award involving the parties will have any preclusive effect as to issues or claims in any dispute involving anyone who is not a party to the arbitration, nor will an arbitration award in prior disputes involving other parties have preclusive effect in an arbitration between the parties to this Agreement.

 I. Governing Law.
 This Agreement governs transactions involving interstate commerce and accordingly this Arbitration Provision will be governed by the FAA and not by any state law concerning arbitration.
 The arbitrator will follow applicable substantive law to the extent consistent with the FAA, applicable statutes of limitation and privilege rules that would apply in a court proceeding, and will be authorized to award all remedies available in an individual lawsuit under applicable substantive law, including, without limitation, compensatory, statutory and punitive damages (which will be governed by the constitutional standards applicable in judicial proceedings), declaratory, injunctive and other equitable relief (but only in favor of the individual party seeking relief and only to the extent necessary to provide relief warranted by that party’s individual claim), and attorneys’ fees and costs.
 Upon the timely request of either party, the arbitrator will write a brief explanation of the basis of his or her award.
 The arbitrator will follow rules of procedure and evidence consistent with the FAA, this Arbitration Provision and the Administrator’s rules.